Pottery Tools · Beginners · Product Reviews

 noah Pottery Kit for Beginners

-The noah kit sits right in the middle price-wise and offers excellent value.
-It's similar to the Sculpd kit but comes with pastel paint colors if that's your aesthetic.
+Sits right in the middle price-wise and offers excellent value.
+Similar to the Sculpd kit but comes with pastel paint colours — white clay takes paint better too.

 Sculpd Kids Pottery Kit